CatherineLi0531/OpenRace/website/docs/doc-pta-arch.md

 + *Field-sensitive memory model*: Field-sensitive memory model (still in process) overcomes the limitations of the field-insensitive memory model.
 It distinguishes different fields of the same object so that the ptr1 and ptr2 in the above example are not considered as aliases.
 It computes the memory layout (the offset of each field)  and provides APIs to index into the complicated object to access the right fields.

-3. **Andersen Solver**: After the language model builds the constraint graph and memory model models the object, the pointer analysis uses the solver to computes the points-to set of the pointer.
+3. **Andersen Solver**: After the language model builds the constraint graph and the memory model models the object, the pointer analysis uses the solver to compute the points-to set of the pointer.
 The detailed description of the algorithm can be found via http://compilers.cs.ucla.edu/fernando/publications/papers/CGO09.pdf.

 ### Field-Sensitivity
-Since the implementation of Field Sensitivity is complex, We provide some additional information in the documentation.
+Since the implementation of Field Sensitivity is complex, we provide some additional information in the documentation.

-Field-sensitive pointer analysis is achieved by handling the offset constraints in the above table, at a high level, the constraint `v <- &s.field` is satisfied by first index the object `s.field` and then add the address of `s.field` to the `pts(v)`.
+Field-sensitive pointer analysis is achieved by handling the offset constraints in the above table, at a high level; the constraint `v <- &s.field` is satisfied by first index the object `s.field` and then add the address of `s.field` to the `pts(v)`.
 `SolverBase.h: processOffset` implements the functionality.